maetyu-d/fabric/README.md

 - take live MIDI input
 - derive motion information from it
-- quantize it to a scale
+- quantise it to a scale
 - split it into note bands
 - delay the low notes
 - smear the middle notes through pitch memory
 - send the result out

-This is the level of readability the language should aim for.

 ## Reuse And Composition